Didisimmons/LILELI-QUIZ-GAME/readME.md

 * Imagery

   - Most of the photos used on the site were obtained from the entrepreneur Teni Fashanu.
-The logo , hero image, the product images and the images used to to create the background picture for certain sections.
-However some of these images were modified using phtoshop for the background images,
+The logo , hero image, the product images and the images used to create the background picture for certain sections.
+However some of these images were modified using photoshop for the background images.

-  - The photos utilized depict what to expect from LILELI's comics as well as the welcoming environment you can expect when you join our community.
+  - The photos utilized depict what to expect from LILELI's comics as well as the safe environment you can expect when you join our community.
 The photographs are aimed at a certain demographic in order to capture their attention and portray a secure sanctuary.

-  - Images from free image providers such as Unsplash were used on the other pages.

 * Videos

-   - The homepage video was received from entrepreneur Teni Fashanu and was made by Henryhousefilms.
+   - The homepage video was made by Henryhousefilms and received from entrepreneur Teni Fashanu.

 ### Wireframes:

-The full site's wireframe is available [here](https://www.figma.com/proto/jQcJQcFWw9uGwa3Z84LfbX/Lileli?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2).
-This displays the site on both a desktop and a mobile device, along with its interactions.
+The wireframe for the entire site can be found [here]( https://www.figma.com/file/jQcJQcFWw9uGwa3Z84LfbX/Lileli?node-id=9%3A260).
+To view the webpage flow and interactions can be viewed  [here](https://www.figma.com/proto/jQcJQcFWw9uGwa3Z84LfbX/Lileli?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2) for both a desktop and a mobile device, along with its interactions.

 ## FEATURES
-Each of the pages designed for the website contain different content that appeal to the user.
+The page first introduces the user to LILELI by displaying a promotional video and comics in  Abuse.
+By clicking the “Join Us” button, the user can easily join their community.
+As the user nears the bottom of the page, they can engage in the quiz challenge by clicking the "take Quiz" button.

 ### HOMEPAGE
 The homepage has a fully responsive navigation bar with the logo on the left and three different links (about, products, and rooms) on the right.
-When a user adjusts the screen to a mobile device, the three different links on the right move to the centre of the screen, leaving the logo alone.
+When a user adjusts the screen to a mobile device, the three different links on the right occupy the centre of the navigation bar, leaving the logo on the far left.

 The hero image is displayed beneath the navigation bar in order to catch the user's attention.
 The header text and tag line text have a zoom in effect that makes them visually appealing to the user.

-The about section is located beneath the hero image and provides the user with a brief overview of LILELI’s mission.
+The about us section is located beneath the hero image and provides the user with a brief overview of LILELI’s mission.
 This gives users a small amount of trust in what LILELI is about and how it might be useful for them to stay engaged on the site.

-A video has been added under the about section to raise awareness about the abuse culture and how LILELI can help you.
+A video has been added under the about section to raise awareness about abuse  and how LILELI can help you.
 The video's goal is to show abuse victims that they are not alone and that we are all in this together.
 Under the video content, there is a read more button that allows the user to see more weekly information about LILELI on their blog.
 This gives the user confidence in the LILELI brand and materials for self-research and education.

 The review section is located beneath the video section and displays real-life stories from our community members.
 These are some of the victims' stories about what they've been through and what you can expect from the lessons in our comics once you buy them.
 A brief compelling text is also included to warm the hearts of the users and demonstrate to them that as a brand, we understand and are here to help, with the goal of gaining their trust.